 - SEP for individuals impacted by an emergency/disaster

 - SEP for health plan or employer error

+- SEP for misleading marketing information

 - SEP for formerly incarcerated individuals

-- SEP for other exceptional conditions

-- New!
-Starting January 1, 2024, individuals

-who sign up for Medicare Part A or B during

-an SEP because of an exceptional

-condition will have 2 months to join a

-Medicare Advantage plan or a Part D plan.
+- Reminder!
+Beginning in 2024, individuals who sign up for Medicare Part A or B during an SEP because of an exceptional condition will have 2 months to join a Medicare Advantage plan or a Part D plan.